MoimHossain/docker-swarm-on-azure/README.md

 I have a handy powershell script into the repo (`Go.ps1`) too, which can be used to automate the entire cluster deployment - i.e. can be launched via a automated workflow process (CI/CD for example).

+### Explanations
+I wrote a blog post to describe little details of the template, you can [read it here](http://moimtechview.blogspot.nl/2017/07/docker-swarm-mode-cluster-via-arm.html).

+#### Thanks for reading.
+Cheers!